qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rasterterrainanalysis.rst

      - [raster]

        Default: ``[Save to temporary file]``
-     - Specify the ouput raster corresponding to the depression-free DEM.
+     - Specify the output raster corresponding to the depression-free DEM.
        :ref:`One of <output_parameter_widget>`:

        .. include:: ../algs_include.rst